Learn how to properly flush your Honda Outboard Motor, presented by Team Honda Marine. ... read more

 Normally flush the engine for 10 to 15 minutes, maybe a bit longer.
 You have to ensure that the thermostat fully opens, the engine gets to operating temperature so that the maximum water flow is circulating through that cooling system; circulating through all of those little passages and chambers to flush out the saltwater and those salt crystals.
 Don’t leave your boat unintended while you’re doing this.
 Because if the flushing attachment becomes loose, then you won’t have cooling to your engine and your engine could overheat and potentially do some serious damage.

 So that’s the basics of flushing the engine.
-It’s important to do that after every trip in the saltwater and also in the freshwater especially if you have been show some mud and some sand and they might be some silt through the cooling system.
+It’s important to do that after every trip in the saltwater and also in the freshwater especially if you have been through some mud and some sand and there might be some silt through the cooling system.
 So I’ll just switch the engine off quickly now and we’ll go through some other flushing ports on the other side of the engine and we’ll briefly wrap-up the flushing process.

 Sometime it’s not practical or viable to run your engine.
 So if you’re coming home from a fishing trip late at night or early in the morning you can’t always run your engine.
 And some of these modern-day outboard motors have a secondary flushing attachment or a flushing port like on this Honda.
 We have one up here.
 This is not as efficient as drawing the water through your cooling system because you’re not getting your thermostat open and the thermostat working.
 However this is a good second alternative if you can’t run your engine.